How does hair transplantation with the ARTAS® Robot Assisted FUE System work?

 Under the control Dr. Anderson, the ARTAS® System utilizes its robotic arm and sophisticated digital imaging to harvest follicular units from a patient’s donor area (the back and sides of the head where the “permanent” hair is).
 Every 20 milliseconds it re-calculates hair position, angle, and other parameters to track each follicular unit to achieve optimal harvest results.
 The ARTAS® technology targets follicular units in a random fashion across your donor area to ensure the donor areas retain their natural appearance.
 The individual follicular units are stored until they are implanted into the recipient area resulting in natural-looking hair re-growth.

-What is the follicular unit extraction (FUE) method of hair restoration?
+What is the follicular unit excision (FUE) method of hair restoration?

 Normal hair grows in groupings called follicular units.
 Typically, each follicular unit consists of one to four hairs follicles.
 Hair restoration or hair transplantation is a procedure during which the doctor removes individual follicular units from a donor site (located on the back and/or sides of the head) and transplants these units into the balding area of the head.